ferneediaz/SPOTIFYV2/README.md

 ## Contributing

-We welcome contributions to the project!
-Please see the contribution guidelines for more information.
+Contributions are welcome to the project!

 ## License

 This project is licensed under the MIT License.
-Like
-Dislike